Decision-Focused Model-based Reinforcement Learning for Reward Transfer: Proposed Framework: Robust Decision-Focused Model-based RL

-We employ implicit differentiation through the policy learning step and policy gradients to compute the gradients with respect to each $w$:

-where we have dropped dependence of $R(w)$ in all terms for clarity.
-Since each of these gradients can be computed parallely, the run-time cost is not any worse than a DF method.

-Based on Eqn \ref{eq: grad RDF}, we propose a new algorithm to optimise this objective.
-The algorithm assumes access to a parameterization of the Q-function $\phi$, model parameters $\theta$, a reward preference at train time $w_{train}$, the robustness distribution $P(w)$, and reward basis functions $r_1$, $r_0$.

-\paragraph{Approximating the expectation} We again approximate the expectation in Eqn \ref{eq: grad RDF} using the trapezoid method.
+\paragraph{Evaluating the objective.} As discussed in Sec \ref{sec:problem_setting}, a uniform distribution is a reasonable assumption for $P(w)$ in real-world settings.
+We approximate the expectation in Eqn \ref{eq:lagrangianRDF} using the trapezoidal rule \cite{abramowitz1968handbook}.
 Specifically, we construct $\mathcal{W}$, a set of uniformly-spaced $w$ values in the support of $P$ and use it to approximate the expectation:

-In principle, RDF requires computing a separate Q-function per $w$ in the grid, which might suggest that runtime of the algorithm increases linearly with $\abs{\mathcal{W}}$.
-However, we can exploit the fact that each of the Q-functions can be computed independently.
-We leverage parallelization to learn the Q-function, which makes the time complexity of RDF learning to be the same as that of DF learning.
-If storing a separate Q-function for each $w$ is expensive, we recommend sampling $w$ from a uniform grid $\mathcal{W}$ used to approximate $P(w)$.

-\paragraph{Choosing of policy planner} Depending on the model parameterization, we can use an appropriate model-based learning.
-We note that choosing specific simple model classes enable fast planning, e.g. Value Iteration with discretized states and LQR controller for linear dynamics.
-We demonstrate the use of both in our experiments.
-Each approach has its limitations though---while discretization does not scale to higher dimensional-states, the LQR-based planning worked best for short-horizon problems ($<50$) for us.

-\paragraph{Generalization to Multiple Reward Bases} Our formulation presented a reward function that is a linear interpolation of two reward basis functions mainly for simplicity of exposition.
-In principle, the approach is limited to neither linearity nor two rewards.
-Extending to non-linear preferences is straightforward: just replace Eqn \ref{eq: rewardfunction} with a different version without any change in time- or space-complexity.
-Extending to $K$ rewards basis functions is also similar except that $w$ would lie on a $(K-1)$-dimensional probability simplex with an appropriate $P(w)$ (Eqn \ref{eq: rewardfunctiongeneral}).
-However, approximating this integral would require much more samples as $K$ increases.